-While we have no indication that any information from our servers has been misused or viewed by an unauthorized party, we want to inform you that this happened and assure you that we take it very seriously.
+We want to inform you of this event, assure you that we take this very seriously, and provide you with ways to protect your information.
 As a precaution, we have secured the services of Experian® to offer you a complimentary two-year membership in Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is free and enrolling in this program will not hurt your credit score.

-For more information on IdentityWorks, including instructions on how to activate your complimentary two- year membership, as well as some additional steps you can take to protect your information, please see the enclosed documents.
-We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, contact your financial institution immediately.
+IdentityWorksSM is completely free and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorksSM, including instructions on how to activate your complimentary two-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+We also encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
+If you see charges or activity you did not authorize, please contact your financial institution immediately.